 The white smoke that comes from the exhaust of the Dirt bike means in the combustion chamber the engine oil is leaking where the petrol gets burnt.

 So along with petrol engine is now burning engine oil.
 The white smoke is produced by burning engine oil.
-This means that you have changed your piston and also the piston rings that prevent the engine oil leaking into the combustion chamber.
+It means that you have changed your piston and the piston rings that prevent the engine oil from leaking into the combustion chamber.

 Bike with 2-Stroke Engines:

 2T is known as engine oil in 2-stroke bikes.
-Directly into fuel tank the oil is mixed with petrol.
+Directly into the fuel tank, the oil is mixed with petrol.
 So the petrol and oil are burnt by the engine together.